umcconnell/destroyer2/docs/docs.md

 ### Delete Room

-Deletes a room and kicks players if players in room.
+Delete a room and kick out any players still in the room.

 -   **URL**